This guide walks you through the various options available when creating column chart widgets from your spreadsheet data.

 If you need to make any edits to your spreadsheet you can manually refresh it from the bottom left corner of the screen.
 From here you can also switch to a different sheet.

 If your source spreadsheet is large and complex you might benefit from extracting the data you need to another spreadsheet specifically for powering your dashboard widgets.
 For more information, see preparing your spreadsheet for Geckoboard.

 Preview your column chart widget

 Next, you'll see highlighted visualization options for your selection.
-Click the column chart icon.
-In the bottom corner a preview shows how your widget will look.
+Click the column chart icon to preview how your column widget will look.

 When you're happy with your selection, click Continue >.

 By default, Geckoboard reads the data in columns.
 When your data series is arranged in rows, click Switch columns and rows.

 The visualization picker allows you to switch between the available options.

 Toggle off if your first selection cells don't contain headers.

 In the Goal is field enter a value or select another single numeric value from your spreadsheet.
 Use the toggle to switch the shaded area from More than and Less than the goal value.
 Any columns that meet the goal will turn green in color.